 Esther's place, now run by Tobias and Franziska, offers seven clean, basic, and comfortable rooms, three of which have private bathrooms and share a generous lounge and kitchen.
-A bundle of entreprenuerial energy, Esther also rents two five-person apartments with kitchenettes next door.
+Urs and Dana also rent two five-person apartments with kitchenettes next door.

 Maria and Olle Eggimann rent three rooms — Gimmelwald's most comfortable and expensive — in their quirky but alpine-sleek house.
 Having raised three kids of their own here, Maria and Olle offer visitors a rare and intimate peek at this community.
-The two bathless rooms are upstairs and used to belong to their kids, while the "double" with private bath is a ground-level studio apartment with a private entrance.
+Two rooms with shared bath are upstairs, while the "double" with private bath is a ground-level studio apartment with a kitchenette and a private entrance.

 The Schilthornbahn cable car carries skiers, hikers, and sightseers effortlessly to the nearly 10,000-foot summit of the Schilthorn, where the Piz Gloria cable-car station awaits, with its solar-powered revolving restaurant, shop, and panorama terrace.
 At the top, you have a spectacular panoramic view of the Eiger, Mönch, and Jungfrau mountains, lined up on the horizon.

-Now run by Englishman David, Pension Gimmelwald is an old, low-ceilinged farmhouse converted into a family-style inn, with 12 simple shared-bath rooms, 2 rooms with private bath, a six-bed family room, a restaurant, and a cozy bar.
+Now run by Englishman David, Pension Gimmelwald is an old, low-ceilinged farmhouse converted into a family-style inn, with 10 simple shared-bath rooms, 2 rooms with private bath, a six-bed family room, a restaurant, and a cozy bar.
 Aside from the rooms, they have a 6-bed dorm rented out by the bed (which attracts more mature guests than a youth hostel).
 Its terrace, overlooking the Mountain Hostel, has gorgeous views across the valley.